 - Evaluate the Cuban Missile Crisis (CMC) regarding a variety of successes and failures of national security in a variety of areas (e.g., intelligence, national security strategy).

-- Evaluate the recent changes in the 2017 National Security Strategy, 2018 National Defense Strategy, other strategies (e.g., cyber, WMD), and their relationships to the rise of great power competition, ethics and a Christian worldview.
+- Evaluate changes in the latest National Security Strategy, latest National Defense Strategy, other strategies (e.g., cyber, WMD), and their relationships to the rise of great power competition, ethics and a Christian worldview.